ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-02-23-taking-a-hot-bath-in-the-dessert.md

 ![Hot spring near Fask](/assets/images/IMG_1666.jpg)

 All the effort was worth it!
 A company drilled for oil a couple of years ago.
-However, they didn't find any oil.
-They hit on hot water instead which has constantly bubbled out of the ground since then.
-Some people built a little pool around the spring where you can take a hot bath for free.
+They didn't find any oil, though.
+They hit on hot water which has constantly bubbled out of the ground since then.
+Some people built a little pool around the spring in which you can take a hot bath for free.
 Amazing!

 ![People taking a bath in the hot wather](/assets/images/IMG_1682.jpg)